BRGM/ComPASS/doc/equations_glossary.rst

   and the water molar mass is set to 1.
   For more informations, refer to :ref:`this paragraph<water2ph_equations>`.

-The default physical properties are:
+The default physical properties are

 * gas molar and volumetric mass densities: